vanzasetia/single-page-design-portfolio/README.md

 Someone created a CodePen about making a responsive text alignment — [CodePen - Responsive Text Align](https://cdpn.io/SitePoint/fullpage/EZOgbB?anon=true&view=fullpage)

 I can not apply it since the situations are different.

+In the end, I used a breakpoint to change the text alignment and **the alignment of the "Free Consultation" button.**

 ### How to make a slider?